-- One copy of your official college transcript.
+- Copy of your official college transcript(s).
 This should be sent directly from the Office of the Registrar and bear the college or university seal.
 If you’ve attended more than one college or university, we need an official transcript from each institution.
-Your application won’t be reviewed until we receive a copy of your official transcript from each institution you’ve attended.
+We cannot review your application until we receive a copy of your official transcript from each institution you’ve attended.

 3) High school information

 - Financial aid application.
-All students intending to apply for financial assistance from Bates should refer to our schedule of financial aid deadlines.
+All students intending to apply for financial need-based assistance from Bates should refer to our schedule of financial aid deadlines.

-Will my credit transfer to Bates?
+Will my credits transfer to Bates?

 As a transfer student, am I eligible for financial aid?

-Will I get campus housing?
+Will I receive campus housing?

 When will I know if I have been accepted to Bates?